HECHANGDI/Machine-Learning-Prediction-Granite-UCS-Image-Based-Mineralogy/README.md

 # Please cite the following papers while using the follwing datasets:
 1. He, C., Mishra, B., & Potyondy, D. O. (2026).
 Impact of mineralogical features on the mechanical behaviors of granite: A study using physically informed 3D microstructural model.
-International Journal of Rock Mechanics and Mining Sciences, 197, 106355.
+International Journal of Rock Mechanics and Mining Sciences, 197, 106355. <br>
 @article{he2026impact,<br>
   title={Impact of mineralogical features on the mechanical behaviors of granite: A study using physically informed 3D microstructural model}, <br>
   author={He, Changdi and Mishra, Brijes and Potyondy, David Oskar},<br>